Kelly Says Trump Now Believes Border Wall Is Unnecessary

 The president, Kelly said, "has evolved in the way he has looked at things.
 Campaign to governing are two different things and this president has been very, very flexible in terms of the realm of what is possible."

-Even so, given the erratic nature of White House policymaking and the president's propensity to reverse pronouncements by his own staff, it remains unclear if Kelly's comments mark the last word on the matter.
+The president reportedly signaled his new stance on the wall during a meeting with lawmakers earlier this month.
+In an interview with the Wall Street Journal last week, the president said "the wall's never meant to be 2,100 miles long ... you don't need a wall where you have a natural barrier that's far greater than any wall you could build.

-Although the president reportedly signaled his new stance on the wall during a meeting with lawmakers earlier this month, as The Washington Post notes, "... in recent days [he] has reiterated his desire to build a border wall that would be funded by Mexico 'indirectly through NAFTA.'"
+As The Washington Post notes, "... in recent days [he] has reiterated his desire to build a border wall that would be funded by Mexico 'indirectly through NAFTA.'"

+And, in an early morning tweet on Thursday, the president said, "The Wall is the Wall, it has never changed or evolved from the first day I conceived of it."

+The Wall is the Wall, it has never changed or evolved from the first day I conceived of it.
+Parts will be, of necessity, see through and it was never intended to be built in areas where there is natural protection such as mountains, wastelands or tough rivers or water.....— Donald J. Trump (@realDonaldTrump) January 18, 2018

 Kelly also told caucus members that he had tempered Trump's negative view of DACA and that the president was committed to finding a solution to replace the program, which protects some 780,000 so-called "Dreamers."